The Next Chapter

 8. Sudden loss of self-confidence

-The Weird Ones: "What IS that?
-That's never happened before."
+Weird Ones: "What IS that?"

 1. Burning mouth or tongue